Back

 Gastrointestinal disorders

-Common: Gastrointestinal complaints such as heartburn, abdominal pain, nausea, vomiting, flatulence, diarrhoea, constipation and mild gastrointestinal bleeding, which may exceptionally lead to anaemia.
+Common: Gastrointestinal complaints such as heartburn, abdominal pain, nausea, vomiting, flatulence, diarrhea, constipation and mild gastrointestinal bleeding, which exceptionally may lead to anemia.

-Uncommon: Stomach or intestinal ulcers, sometimes with hemorrhage and perforation.
+Uncommon: Gastric or intestinal ulcers, sometimes with haemorrhage and perforation.
 Ulcerative stomatitis, exacerbation of colitis or Crohn's disease (see section 4.4), gastritis.

-Very rare: Esophagitis, pancreatitis, formation of intestinal membrane-like structures.
+Very rare: Oesophagitis, pancreatitis, formation of intestinal membrane-like structures.

-Administration of MIG Jr. should be stopped if the patient experiences significant upper abdominal pain, vomits blood, has blood in the stool, or black stools.
+The administration of MIG Junior should be stopped if the patient experiences significant upper abdominal pain, vomits blood, has blood in the stool or black stools.

 Hepatobiliary disorders

-Very rare: Liver function disorders, liver damage, especially with long-term treatment, liver failure, acute hepatitis.
+Very rare: Liver function disorders, liver damage, especially with prolonged treatment, liver failure, acute hepatitis.

 Uncommon: Various skin rashes